 George Bernard Shaw

-Are you a writer?
-If so, what inspires you?
+What inspires you in your writing?
 A spark of imagination, a snatch of conversation, a true story or a real life experience?

 I always find it fun to discover what exactly inspires a writer to conceive a story.